Should I File an Insurance Claim for a Pedestrian Accident?

 According to data estimates from the National Highway Traffic Safety Administration, pedestrian deaths increased by 2% in the first nine months of 2022.
 This is a growing concern for pedestrians and drivers alike, as accidents involving pedestrians lead to serious injuries or even death.

 Most pedestrians in a pedestrian accident are not usually certain if they should file an insurance claim.
-The answer is that it depends on several factors, including the extent of injuries, property damage, and who is liable for the accident.
+The answer is that it depends on several factors, including:

 What Insurance Covers Pedestrian Accidents?

 In a pedestrian accident, the driver’s auto insurance should cover any damages to the pedestrian hit by the car.
-However, the extent of coverage depends on who is at fault and whether the driver carried the necessary amount of insurance.
+However, the extent of coverage depends on:

 In Oklahoma, state law requires drivers to have minimum liability insurance coverage.
 This coverage is in place to protect others, such as pedestrians, in the event of an accident.
 Specifically, drivers have to carry liability coverage of at least 25/50/25.
-This means $25,000 for bodily injury or death of one person, $50,000 for injuries and death of multiple people in the same accident, and $25,000 for any property damage.
+This means:

 If a driver is found to be at fault for a pedestrian accident, their liability insurance can help cover a range of costs incurred by the pedestrian.